North Bay Logo

 The report closes with the following statement:

 "The depth of alluvium is unknown at this time.
-However, as the Lillooet River occupies a probable fault zone,.potential for a deep alluvium deposit exists.
+However, as the Lillooet River occupies a probable fault zone, potential for a deep alluvium deposit exists.
 Samples have been taken as deep as 130 feet elsewhere along the River without encountering bedrock.
 As concentrations of metals in alluvial deposits normally increase with depth reaching a maximum on or close to underlying bedrock, it becomes significant that values were obtained near surface.
 Deeper sampling would probably yield higher metal value."